Semi-Supervised Active Learning for COVID-19 Lung Ultrasound Multi-symptom Classification: Experiments

-We report in Tab. \ref{table:com} the performance of MSML-TSAL with four selection strategies.
-(1) \textbf{Accuracy}: MLE strategy only uses $27.6\%$ data to train an effective MSML model, whose accuracy can outperform the baseline model except for pleural effusion.
-MLE can use $14.7\%$ annotated data to obtain a similar performance as the full training data.
-Only using $16.6\%$ data, LC strategy can obtain comparable accuracy results as the full training set.
-(2) \textbf{Sensitivity}: All strategies can achieve similar sensitivity using fewer images for A-line and B-line, but perform worse for pleural lesion, because the pleural lesion is generally exhibited with other symptoms together.
-For pleural effusion, all strategies obtain almost $0$ sensitivity when using less than 30\% data, because the image number of pleural effusion is far less than others and the pleural effusion is easily influenced by the doctor's operations.
-(3) \textbf{Specificity}: These strategies merely exploit 16.6\%, 27.6\%, 16.6\%, and 14.7\% data to achieve similar or better specificity performance, among which the random strategy performs worst.
-Surprisingly, MSML-TSAL can improve specificity for B-line and pleural effusion by a large margin, which is because that selection strategies can alleviate the unbalanced problem.
+We report the performance of MSML-TSAL concerning four selection strategies in Tab. \ref{table:com}.
+(1) Accuracy: MLE only uses $27.6\%$ data to train a MSML model, whose accuracy outperforms the baseline models except for pleural effusion.
+MLM uses $14.7\%$ labeled data to obtain a similar performance as the full training data.
+Only using $16.6\%$ data, LC obtains comparable accuracy results as the full training set.
+(2) Sensitivity: all strategies achieve similar sensitivity using fewer images for A-line and B-line, but perform worse for pleural lesion, because the pleural lesion often appears together with other symptoms.
+It should be mentioned that, for pleural effusion, all strategies obtain near $0$ sensitivity when using less than 30\% data, because the image of pleural effusion is far less than others.
+(3) Specificity: these strategies merely exploit 16.6\%, 27.6\%, 16.6\%, and 14.7\% data to achieve similar or better specificity performance, among which the random strategy performs worst.
+Surprisingly, MSML-TSAL improves specificity for B-line and pleural effusion by a large margin, \eg, the specificity for B-line is increased from 81.81\% to 92.49\%.
+We deduce that the selection strategies can alleviate the unbalanced problem of data distribution.

-In Fig. \ref{improve}, we summarize the accuracy improvement curves of MSML-TSAL combined with four selection strategies that achieve the best performance on COVID19-LUSMS dataset.
-Almost all curves of different strategies can achieve a similar and better performance compared with the baseline that uses the full training set (light blue curves).
-During the whole training process, these curves have several oscillations, indicating that features in the COVID19-LUSMS dataset are complex.
-Besides, we note that MLM (red curves) performs the best among the 4 strategies, with its highest accuracy at the final AL iteration.
-From the view of the smoothness, the MLM performs the most stable changing tendency.
+In Fig. \ref{improve}, we present the accuracy of MSML-TSAL combined with four selection strategies that achieve the best performance on the COVID19-LUSMS dataset.
+Almost all curves of different strategies achieve similar or better performance compared with the baseline, which uses the full training set (light blue curves).
+During the whole training process, these curves have several oscillations.
+We deduce that features in the COVID19-LUSMS dataset are complex and the amount of labeled samples in each iteration is limited.
+Besides, we note that MLM (red curves) in Fig. \ref{improve} performs the best among the four strategies, with its highest accuracy at the final AL iteration (\ie, the 20th iteration).
+Concerning smoothness, we can see that the MLM performs the most stable changing tendency.